thayton/thayton.github.io/_drafts/scraping-by-example-ajax-pagination.md

 ![POST_headers](/assets/scraping-by-example-ajax-pagination/POST_headers.png)

 These are the variables our scraper needs to send when it submits the form.
-Here's the full list of variables formatted for easier reading:
+The listing below shows the full list of variables with the __VIEWSTATE value truncated to make the whole thing easier to read.

 {% highlight text %}
 ctl00$ScriptManager1:ctl00$ScriptManager1|ctl00$ContentPlaceHolder1$btnSearch